saviomartin/styler/README.md

 ---

 <h3 align="center">
-styler needs a ⭐️ from you
+Styler needs a ⭐️ from you
 </h3>